 All breaches of this policy must be reported and all reported incidents will be logged.
 All staff have the individual responsibility to ensure that incidents have been correctly recorded, acted upon and reported.
-Online safety incident recording formats are provided in appendices H and I.

 The school supports students and staff who have been affected by a policy breach.
 Where there is inappropriate or illegal use of internet, mobile and digital technologies, this will be dealt with under the school's behaviour and disciplinary policies as appropriate.
 Breaches may also lead to criminal or civil proceedings.